Molluscum contagiosum: Diagnosis and treatment

 How do dermatologists diagnose molluscum contagiosum?

-If there’s any doubt, your dermatologist will scrape off a bit of the infected skin so that it can be examined under a microscope.
-Your dermatologist can quickly and easily scrape off what’s needed during your office visit.
+Occasionally, your dermatologist will need more information and will scrape off a bit of the infected skin so that it can be examined under a microscope.
+Your dermatologist can scrape off what’s needed during your office visit.

 When do dermatologists recommend treating molluscum contagiosum?